-Flashbacks occur when the writer decides to insert details from the past into a present narrative in order to provide necessary plot information or insight into a character’s motivation.
-Flashbacks may show pivotal scenes from childhood or other memories that reveal unknown character traits or dilemmas.
+A flashbacks occurs when the writer decides to insert details from the past into a present narrative in order to provide necessary plot information or insight into a character’s motivation.
+A flashback may show pivotal scenes from childhood or other memories that reveal unknown character traits or dilemmas.
 A character may suddenly remember an event from the past that triggers a flashback, or the flashback may simply occur without warning.

 A flash forward, on the other hand, is when some event that has yet to happen in the present narrative time intrudes.
-Flash forwards are like foreshadowing in that both provide clues as to what will happen later on in a story.
-But foreshadowing gives only an impressionistic sense of future events, while flash forwards show the reader or viewer exactly what the future holds in store, even though the reader may not have enough information to make sense of this detail yet.
+A flash forward are like foreshadowing in that both provide clues as to what will happen later on in a story.
+But foreshadowing gives only an impressionistic sense of future events, while a flash forward shows the reader or viewer exactly what the future holds in store, even though the reader may not have enough information to make sense of this detail yet.
 Sometimes, a flash forward is nothing more than an opening line that reveals a major event in the future.
-"In a week’s time, the Thomas family will be dead."
+“In a week’s time, the Thomas family will be dead.”

-How Do You Identify Flashbacks and Flash Forwards in Writing?
+How Do You Identify a Flashback or a Flash Forward in Writing?

-In old movies, "flashbacks" and "flash forwards" were often conveyed using a spinning montage of newspaper articles or turning calendar pages.
-Modern films and literature tend to imbed flashbacks and flash forwards into the fabric of the plot seamlessly, which can be confusing at first.
+In old movies, a “flashback” or a “flash forward” were often conveyed using a spinning montage of newspaper articles or turning calendar pages.
+Modern films and literature tend to imbed a flashback or a flash forward into the fabric of the plot seamlessly, which can be confusing at first.
 It’s up to the reader to sort out the threads of past, present, and future narratives in order to understand how these out-of-time intrusions assist in plot development.

 Examples of Flashback and Flash Forward